briantoanle/i-like-music/README.md

 ### What Didn't

-- The 50-song catalog exhausts quickly — diverse queries return repeated songs
+- The 50-song catalog exhausts quickly; diverse queries return repeated songs
 - Vague queries produce low-confidence results with no clear guardrail beyond a disclaimer
 - Pop dominates the dataset (26%), biasing results for users without a strong genre preference
-- The `Song` dataclass originally required `release_year` in its constructor, which broke tests that didn't provide it — fixed by adding a default value
+- The `Song` dataclass originally required `release_year` in its constructor, which broke tests that didn't provide it; this was fixed by adding a default value

 ---

+## Reflection: AI Responsibility & Lessons Learned

+### Limitations and Biases

+- **Catalog size:** Only 50 songs means recommendations quickly exhaust diverse options.
+A real system needs thousands of tracks.
+- **Genre imbalance:** Pop dominates the dataset (26%), biasing results for users without a strong genre preference.
+- **No content awareness:** The system cannot detect offensive lyrics, controversial artists, or thematic mismatch beyond mood labels.
+- **LLM dependency:** If LM Studio is offline, the agent falls back to a generic profile; this loses personalization entirely and returns neutral recommendations that may not match any user intent.

+### Could This AI Be Misused?
+How Would I Prevent It?

+Yes, this system could theoretically be used to manipulate listening habits (e.g., always recommending songs from a specific label or artist).
+Guardrails are built into the design:
+- **Diversity scoring** penalizes single-genre lists, preventing echo chambers
+- **Confidence disclaimers** surface low-quality results before they reach the user
+- **Transparent reasoning traces** logged to `logs/agent.log` provide an audit trail for debugging and accountability

-## Reflection: What This Taught Me About AI and Problem-Solving
+### What Surprised Me About AI Reliability

-### Fuzzy Matching Matters
+- **Few-shot prompting is a force multiplier.** Without it, the LLM's critique output was inconsistent; sometimes omitting the confidence line entirely (~40% of baseline runs).
+With three curated examples, outputs became remarkably structured.
+A small prompt change had a large reliability impact.
+- **The energy weight dominates everything.** The 6.0 energy weight often overrides perfect genre and mood matches.
+A song with wrong energy gets buried even if every other feature aligns, which shows how a single hyperparameter can shape the entire user experience.

-Related genre mapping (pop ↔ synthwave) dramatically improved discovery — users found songs they'd never search for by name but genuinely fit their taste.
-Simple semantic adjacency maps are a low-cost way to expand recommendation reach without adding ML complexity.
+- **Fuzzy matching improves discovery more than expected.** Related genre mapping (pop ↔ synthwave) surfaced songs users would never search for by name but genuinely fit their taste.
+Simple semantic maps are surprisingly effective at expanding recommendation reach without adding ML complexity.

-### Structure Beats Raw LLM Output

-With few-shot prompting, the LLM's critique output was remarkably consistent across runs.
-Without it, sometimes the confidence score line was missing entirely.
-Constraining format early pays off in reliability downstream — a lesson that applies far beyond music recommendations.

-### Weighting Choices Have Outsized Effects

-The 6.0 energy weight often overrides perfect genre/mood matches.
-A song with wrong energy gets buried even if everything else aligns.
-This taught me that hyperparameter choices aren't just numbers on a page — they directly shape what users experience, and small changes can have large effects.

-### The Value of Observable Reasoning Traces

-Structuring the agent loop as Plan → Retrieve → Act → Critique made each step independently testable and debuggable.
-When planning fails, we fall back to a default profile without breaking the whole pipeline.
-Logging every step to `logs/agent.log` with timestamps turned debugging from guesswork into inspection — one of the most practical engineering habits I picked up on this project.

 ### Collaboration with AI During This Project

 **Helpful suggestion:** An AI assistant suggested structuring the agent loop as Plan → Retrieve → Act → Critique rather than a single monolithic prompt.
-This made each step independently testable and debuggable — when planning fails, we can fall back to a default profile without breaking the whole pipeline.
+This made each step independently testable and debuggable; when planning fails, we can fall back to a default profile without breaking the whole pipeline.
+The observable reasoning trace turned debugging from guesswork into inspection.

-**Flawed suggestion:** The same assistant initially recommended using `openai` SDK for LM Studio integration.
-Since LM Studio exposes an OpenAI-compatible endpoint, this would add an unnecessary dependency.
-Instead, I built a zero-dependency client using only `urllib.request` from stdlib — lighter, no extra pip install, and works identically with the `/v1/chat/completions` endpoint.
+**Flawed suggestion:** An AI assistant initially recommended using the `openai` SDK for LM Studio integration.
+Since LM Studio exposes an OpenAI-compatible endpoint at `/v1/chat/completions`, this would add an unnecessary dependency.
+I instead built a zero-dependency client using only `urllib.request` from stdlib, which is lighter, requires no extra pip install, and works identically with the endpoint.

 ---